Email us to receive information about school field trips ([email protected]).

 Dates for Spring 2025:

 The typical visit includes three activities, chosen from the list below.
 Undergraduate student staff members guide visitors through each 25-minute session or activity.
 Teachers/organizers may decide whether or not to have the museum's gift shop open after the educational activities.
 Many groups also choose to bring lunches for a picnic on the museum grounds.
 Costs are outlined above.

 Field Trip Activities

-- Tour of the museum (including our Mineral Collection, Florida Room, and the Underground World)
+- Tour of the Museum (including the Mineral Collection, Florida Room and Underground World)

 - GeoLab (Mineral Identification lab practical)